pmagalhaes2/cpf-validator/README.md

 # CPF Validator

 Hi!
-This is a project developed with the intention to practicing React.js
+This is a project developed with the intention to practicing JavaScript

 Nice things that could be learned from this project: